GrinonBarrett/Taksidos/Core Rules/Creatures/Creatures of Undeath/Scareton.md

 ### Scareton
 The result of dying of fright or being one of those occassional sods that suffers excessively of the horrors of death, scaretons are an uncommon foe.
+Their collective noun is a rattling.

 **Creature Type**: Scaretons are undead.